AviTrader sponsorship ad

 Is it much more difficult to search for such parts than to get the material directly from the manufacturer or authorised dealers?

 USM and surplus new parts are very attractive in the aftermarket due to their substantial cost savings versus new OEM parts, particularly when manufacturing lead-times do not meet customer operational timelines.
 There are a few key considerations that make sourcing these parts more challenging, such as the condition and certification status, traceability paperwork, and regional access locations.
 Mike DeMicco, Senior Vice President Sales & Material Management, VAS Aero Services explains further: “All of these are solid reasons for establishing a close relationship with an aftermarket USM supply partner such as VAS who has the resources, experience and inventory to meet an operator's needs, saving time and money in the long run.
 We do the upfront due diligence on parts validation and conformance, including rigorous inspection; we make sure that part histories, certification and documentation accompany each part we sell, and we enforce a strict Suspected Unauthorized Parts (SUP) policy to protect aircraft safety.
 Thanks to our active airframe and engine acquisition and teardown programme, VAS has strong inventory coverage of critical USM parts covering most platforms.”
-Tony Kondo, President & CEO, Werner Aero, LLC. adds that in relation to any difficulty: “This must vary by parts number.
+Tony Kondo, President & , Werner Aero, LLC. adds that in relation to any difficulty: “This must vary by parts number.
 Lead times for new parts from manufacturers can sometimes be too lengthy, prompting customers to turn to USM suppliers like Werner Aero.”

 Are there IT solutions that help source spare parts, and can these be integrated with typical mainframe systems?